 Power outages are caused by many things and last for either short periods of time or longer depending on what caused it and how much damage was done.
 The most common causes of power outages are human-made causes such as car accidents that knock over utility poles, circuit overloads and natural causes from falling trees, lightning, ice storms, and typhoons.

 Those factors can come from anywhere and can happen at any time.
-No one can run away from a devastation of a super typhoon.
-This made some of us experience a life without technology and electricity for more than half a year.
+No one can run away from the devastation of a super typhoon.
+This made some of us experience life without technology and electricity for more than half a year.

 Many people can’t imagine themselves being without technology but start imagining.
 Because you never know when an incident will come up and it will just take you by surprise and rob you of the technology that you rely on so much.

 It did take a bit of time before I got the hang of not being able to hold or check my phone on a regular basis.
 Getting connected to what is happening in the outside world is a bit difficult at first too.
 But I found out that living without technology and electricity wasn’t that bad.
 Many things can happen when you get cut off from technology.
 And dying’s not one of them.

 Here are some of the things that I experienced while Mother Nature made my status offline from technology.

 1. You Realize You Have Plenty Of Time On Your Hands

 Were there times that you feel that time moves too fast?
 Or that feeling that you are just too busy but not having enough time to do other stuff?
 Maybe the saying “time flies when you’re having fun” is true no matter how cliché it may be.